Frequently Asked Questions about the RCR Workshops

 Q: Who should attend this workshop?

-A: The OSP RCR Workshop is intended for undergraduate students, master's students, and postdoctoral scholars who are or have been funded by NSF or NIH projects that have an RCR compliance training requirement.*
+A: RCR Workshops are intended for undergraduate students, master's students, and postdoctoral scholars funded by NSF or NIH projects that have an RCR compliance training requirement.*

 Q: How much in-person RCR credit will I receive?